The Script option is a flexible tool for defining transformations. Scripts have a text-based, statement-oriented syntax.

 - Attribute (also referred to as column) names appear in green font.

 - Punctuation and other syntax characters appear in black font.

 These suggestions can help make your scripts easier to read and collaborate on.

 - Begin every script with a brief comment that describes the goal of the script.
 To indicate a comment, start the line with

 - When you define your unified dataset, use a consistent format for attribute names.
 For example, always use "camelCase" or "snake_case".
 In the transformation editor, attribute names are case sensitive.

 - When writing nested transformations, consider using multiple spaces to indent and visually divide the script into sections.

-These suggestions can help you use the Tamr transformation editor more effectively.
+These suggestions can help you use the transformation editor more effectively when working with scripts.

 - To view long scripts, expand the script box to open a larger editing area.
 To go back to the original area, choose Collapse.

 - To comment or uncomment lines of code, use Cmd+/ (Mac) or Ctrl+/ (Windows).